 Oregon’s leading vein care specialists

 At Inovia Vein Specialty Centers we specialize in caring for patients with venous disorders such as varicose veins, deep venous thrombosis, and venous stasis ulcers and can help you find what treatment options are best for you.
-Founded in 2006, we are currently scheduling patients at our clinic in Bridgeport Village center in Portland, Oregon (for Oregon patients from Tigard, Lake Oswego, West Linn, Hillsboro, Beaverton, Sherwood, Tualatin, Wilsonville, Clackamas, Sunnyside, and Milwaukie and Vancouver, Washington).
-In addition we can see patients at the Center next to St. Charles Medical Center (which serves Oregon patients from Bend, Redmond, Prineville, Madras, La Pine, Baker City, Burns, and John Day).
-We are also scheduling patients for our newest clinic in NW Portland, Oregon, starting in April, 2019.
+Founded in 2006, we are currently scheduling patients at our clinics in Tigard at Bridgeport Village, as well as in Northwest Portland, Oregon.
+With these clinics we serve patients in Oregon patients from Tigard, Lake Oswego, West Linn, Hillsboro, Beaverton, Sherwood, Tualatin, Wilsonville, Clackamas, Sunnyside, and Milwaukie and Vancouver, Washington).
+In addition we can see patients in Bend at the Center next to St. Charles Medical Center (which serves Oregon patients from Bend, Redmond, Prineville, Madras, La Pine, Baker City, Burns, and John Day).